benchenas/BenchENAS/BenchENAS_python_package/algs/evocnn/README.md

 # EvoCNN

-This is the code for the paper of *Evolving deep convolutional neural networks for image classification*.
+This is the code for the paper of [Completely automated CNN architecture design based on blocks](https://ieeexplore.ieee.org/document/8742788).

-## Dependencies
+## Cite

-- numpy
-- torchvision
-- pytorch

 ```
 @article{sun2019evolving,
   title={Evolving deep convolutional neural networks for image classification},